All golfers have heard the well-worn phrase about putting – “You drive for show but you putt for dough.”

 Stopping yourself from 3-putting is not easy but the rewards are high – a 25 handicapper would shave 4.25 shots off every round by eliminating three-putts.

-Good scoring is still possible without a lot of 1 putts but there is absolutely no way you will score well with a lot of three putts.
+Good scoring is still possible without a lot of 1 putt holes but there is absolutely no way you will score well with a lot of three putts.

 Putts per round is not the best statistic to measure your putting on but the old adage of ‘drive for show and putt for dough’ is also not the correct one.

-As statistics become an ever-increasing part of the game of golf there is evidence now to show that despite the old sayings about how important putting is other parts of your game are as, if not more, important.
+As statistics become an ever-increasing part of the game of golf there is evidence now to show that despite the old sayings about how important putting is other parts of your game are as important, if not more so.

 However, every score in golf ends on the putting green and whatever standard of player you are putting will still make up approximately 40% of your total score.